01 of 03

 Driving to the Bay Bridge

-To see it from Treasure Island, drive east on I-80 toward Oakland.
+To see the Bay Bridge from Treasure Island, drive east on Interstate Highway-80 toward Oakland.
 Take the Treasure Island exit, stop in the waterside parking area and you'll get a great view of the San Francisco Bay Bridge and city skyline.

 What You Need to Know About the Bay Bridge